Qkrisi/KtanePasswordGenerator/README.md

 # KtanePasswordGenerator
-A modded module on Keep Talking and Nobody Explodes.
+A modded module for Keep Talking and Nobody Explodes.